bbillman89/Life/README.md

 Project Idea

 ## Summary
-How We Manage Our Lives — Notion, Todos, Notes, Focusing, Calendars, Goal tracking, and more!
+How We Manage Our Lives — Finances, Bills, Todos, Notes, Calendars, Goal tracking, and more!